dmleong/manager-resources/README.md

 - What we worked on since the last standup
 - What we're currently working on

-On Wednesdays, we have async stand up where status is communicated via Slack.
+We currently use Geekbot to facilitate our async stand ups, as many people have indicated that it's useful for them to list things down.
+I keep an eye on these async standups to:

+- Check if anyone is blocked for an unreasonable amount of time
+- Keep a general temperature check on things if people are stressed
+- Stay informed if someone is in a different time zone

+Geekbot should not be:

+- A place to compare your status with other team member statuses!
+Different people have different projects with different scope - keep focused on your definition of "productive"

-All members of the team are expected to attend.
+All members of the team are expected to attend/participate.

 ## Bi-Weekly Iterations